JimHotchkiss/sports-medicine-app/NOTES.md

     [X] Number 2 should say “Designed to accommodate both shoulder and arthroscopy and arthroplasty procedures”

-    [] Combine both disposables sections to have a screenshot from the brochure () Create PNG from brochure
+    [X] Combine both disposables sections to have a screenshot from the brochure (x) Create PNG from brochure
-        () Replace test display with image
+        (x) Replace test display with image

 Implant Families
     [] Can we alphabetize so Alphavent is at the top?